rabeawu/2024-2025-Data_Librarian_Rabea_Wuttke/Abschlussprojekt/README.md

 GitHub results not usable (missing real names and inaccurate project names)

-The ‘code’ folder contains modules for filtering .cff files or replacing missing titles with the heading from the README file.
+The [code](./code/) folder contains modules for filtering .cff files or replacing missing titles with the heading from the README file.

 ## Citation